spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/merchant-portal-marketplace-product-offer-feature-integration.md

 ---
 title: Merchant Portal - Marketplace Product Offer feature integration
 last_updated: Jan 05, 2021
 description: This integration guide provides steps on how to integrate the Merchant Portal - Marketplace Product Offer feature into a Spryker project.
 template: feature-integration-guide-template
 ---

+This document describes how to integrate the Merchant Portal - Marketplace Product Offer feature into a Spryker project.

-## Install Feature Core
+## Install feature core

 Follow the steps below to install the Merchant Portal - Marketplace Product Offer feature core.

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+To start feature integration, integrate the required features:

 | NAME  | VERSION | INTEGRATION GUIDE |
 | --------------- | --------- | ------------|